Ritwikavps/BurstinessAndInterpersonalForagingPaper/A1_LENADataProcessing/README.md

 `A7_MergingSubrecsFromDeletions.m` merges sub-recordings resulting from deletions (which are separate files in the raw. its data) but are from the same recording day for an infant into a single file.
 Also identifies sub-recordings from deletions and incorporates that information (similar to A6).

-`A8_GettingZscoredData.m` computes z-scored values of amplitude, log mean pitch and log duration (the acoustic variables used in this study) and outputs relevant .csv files.

 For more specific details, please read comments about paths and other notes in the files before executing them.